Cigaras/IPTV.bundle/README.md

 Please note, program guide is quite demanding on resources and I do not recommend using XMLTV file that has more channels than You actually need and the shorter the period its generated for the better.

 ### Compatible devices and limitations ###
-By default Plex Media Server [does](http://forums.plex.tv/discussion/84637/problems-getting-live-http-stream-into-channel) [not](https://forums.plex.tv/discussion/comment/475261#Comment_475261) transcode live streams and leaves this job to clients.
-In some clients it is possible to **switch [Direct Play and Direct Streaming](https://support.plex.tv/hc/en-us/articles/200250387-Streaming-Media-Direct-Play-and-Direct-Stream) off** and then server will do the heavy lifting, but some clients are out of luck and will only play streams they are able to handle natively.
+By default Plex Media Server [does](http://forums.plex.tv/discussion/84637/problems-getting-live-http-stream-into-channel) [not](https://forums.plex.tv/discussion/comment/475261#Comment_475261) transcode live streams and leaves this job to clients, however in some clients it is possible to **switch [Direct Play and Direct Stream](https://support.plex.tv/hc/en-us/articles/200250387-Streaming-Media-Direct-Play-and-Direct-Stream) off** and then server will do the heavy lifting.

+If You are the unlucky user without mentioned options then in plug-ins preferences there is an option Optimized for streaming - switching this off [might force PMS to transcode everything](https://forums.plex.tv/discussion/comment/828497/#Comment_828497) even when Direct Play and Direct Stream options are unavailable, however there is no [documentation](https://forums.plex.tv/discussion/172923/plugin-development-documentation) available for this MediaObject property and I can not confirm that it works the way I imagine it.

 Here is a bunch of Plex clients and some testing results, keep in mind that apps are being updated constantly and following list might (and usually will) be outdated: